SuperbWebDeveloper11/ouedkniss-like/README.md

 # ouedkniss like
-ouedkniss like is a django project that allow users to post announces and search among them with some auther features
+ouedkniss like is a django project that allow users to post announces and search among them with a comment system

 ## features